-Dr. Jin-A Choi Assistant Professor, School of Communication and Media Dr. Choi received her PhD from the Stan Richards School of Advertising and Public Relations at the University of Texas at Austin.
+Dr. Jin-A ChoiAssistant Professor, School of Communication and Media DR. CHOI received her PhD from the Stan Richards School of Advertising and Public Relation at the University of Texas at Austin.
 Dr. Choi's scholarship focuses on target advertising celebrity/social media influencer endorsements, digital advertising, text mining, and data analytics.
-Her research has been published in journals such as Journal of Global Marketing, Communication Studies, and others.
+Her research has been published in numerous conference proceedings, book chapters, and appears in journals such as Journal of Global Marketing, Communication Studies, and Journal of Media Psychology among others.
 Dr. Choi teaches a variety of undergraduate and graduate courses such as Social Media Analytics, Influencers and Opinion Leaders and Integrated Communications.